rogerjdeangelis/utl_3d_pie_chart_is_probably_not_a_good_idea/README.md

     Perhaps 3D piecharts are not the best way to display your data?
-    Maybe 3D chards should never be used?
+    Maybe 3D pie charts should never be used?

     Many times it is hard to beat a well designed table?